How Educators Can Better Support Students With Autism

 Image via DALL-E

 According to the CDC, about 1 in 36 children are diagnosed with ASD, making it essential for educators to adapt their teaching strategies to accommodate these students.
-While this presents a unique set of challenges, it also offers an opportunity for growth and development for teachers and students.
+While this presents a unique set of challenges, it also offers teachers and students an opportunity for growth and development.
 Providing the necessary support to students with autism can foster a more inclusive and effective learning environment.
 But how can educators begin making these critical adjustments?

 This article will explore practical, easy-to-implement strategies that can significantly impact students with special needs, particularly those with autism.